lenincompres/DOM.create/README.md

 # DOM.create
 by Lenin Compres

-The following short piece of code is all the HTML we are going to need orr the entirety of this documentation.
+The following short piece of code is all the HTML we are going to need for the entirety of this documentation.
 It is our *index.html* file.
 The rest of our code will be in the *main.js* file.

 ```html<!DOCTYPE html>
 <html>